 Lacrosse Shooting Drills for Attackmen

-Question Marks from X – Start with cones at 5 yards up 5 yards out on both sides of the goal.
+Question Marks from X – Lacrosse Attackmen should start with cones at 5 yards up 5 yards out on both sides of the goal.
 Reps begin at X where you’ll attack one side of the goal, roll back at GLE, and then attack the other side.
 If you start going towards the right, you’ll end up shooting at the left cone.
 When you reach the cone, quickly roll into your other hand and get off a shot.
 Many attackmen, especially Rob Pannell, use this constantly and elevate when releasing the shot.

 Turning the Corner from X – start with the ball at X and make a move while you approach the back of the goal.
 Have a cone a slightly higher than GLE and attack it once you practice a dodge.
 Use your body to shield your release as you rise above GLE and aim for the farthest two corners.
 An overhand release is best recommended for hiding your release, but a sidearm shot greatly improves your angle.